jstime/jstime/GOVERNANCE.md

 code.
 The mechanism to propose such a change is a GitHub pull request.
 Collaborators review and merge (land) pull requests.

-One Collaborator must approve a pull request before the pull request can land.
+Pull Request authored by non-collaborators require at least one approval from a Collaborator.
 Approving a pull request indicates that the  Collaborator accepts responsibility for the change.
-Approval must be from Collaborators who are not authors of the change.

-*Note*: Approval is not required for changes related to documentation, tooling, or releases.
+Pull Requests authored by a collabortor do not require review, but it is encouraged.
+If no review is given the collaborator should document the reason for landing without review.

-If a Collaborator opposes a proposed change, then the change cannot land unless the chair determines there is [rough consensus][] to move forward.
+If a Collaborator opposes a proposed change, then the change cannot land unless consensus to land can be reached or the chair determines there is [rough consensus][] to move forward.

 See: